trozler/whereAmI/README.md

 A short shell script that returns you your IPv4 address and its geolocation.

+### Update December 10th 2020.
+- Regex bug fixed: script now works for countries with spaces in their names e.g. United States.
+- Added new line chracter to end of script (don't know where the original one went).

 ### Update August 30th 2020.

 - The script is now POSIX compatible.